Prooves/RepoTest3/README.md

 "I cannot fiddle, but I can make a great state out of a small city" - Themistocles

+"After I'm dead I'd rather have people ask why I have no monument than why I have one" - Cato the Elder

 Joining Nato Status: Pending ...

 It's gonna take a while ...